sonnguyen9800/sonnguyen9800/README.md

 - I did some projects on Web Dev too.
 They are also fun 🤠

 - Sometime I record my projects and upload them to Youtube.
-Enjoy my channel 😻
+Enjoy my channel.
+It is mostly in Vietnamese though 😻

 - Feel free to visit my public projects, glad if they help you ⚡